hasbiakdemir/DataAnalysis_PDEstimation/README.md

 # Data Analysis: Probability of Default Estimation

-In this notebook, I aimed to predict whether a loan was going to be charged off or fully paid with two tree-based Machine Learning (ML) models, namely Random Forest and XGBoost.
+In this notebook, I aimed to predict whether a loan was going to be charged off or fully paid with two tree-based Machine Learning (ML) models, namely `Random Forest` and `XGBoost`.
 I used the Lending Club dataset, which is a big dataset.
-Therefore, since some of the implementations, such as oversampling using SMOTE AdaSyn or Recursive Feature Elimination with GridSearchCV, were computationally expensive, you will see a lot of commented sections.
+Therefore, since some of the implementations, such as oversampling using `SMOTE AdaSyn` or `Recursive Feature Elimination with GridSearchCV (RFECV)`, were computationally expensive, you will see a lot of commented sections.
 However, my goal here is to show you my thought process while doing data analysis.
 Logistic Regression as a base model was implemented by my teammate, so it was not uploaded.

 ## Data Description and Data Preprocessing
 ### Data Description

-The Lending Club data is an highly-imbalanced and complex dataset, containing over 2.260.700 accepted loan records with 151 columns of data.
+The Lending Club data is a highly imbalanced and complex dataset, containing over 2.260.700 accepted loan records with 151 columns of data.
 The loans are issued on the peer-to-peer lending platform.
 This platform allows small businesses and individuals to borrow money directly from investors, instead of using intermediaries.
 The data ranges from 2007 to 2018.

 The records in the data represent a single loan holder with individual characteristics, which will serve as my explanatory variables in the credit default prediction.
 The target variable, after data processing, can be divided into two categories:
 - Assigned `0` for loan statuses: `Fully Paid` and `Does not meet the credit policy.
 Status: Fully Paid`.